-The Organization and Management Model was adopted for the first time on 6 November 2002 and was subsequently supplemented after a number of regulatory changes that extended the scope of Legislative Decree no. 231 of 8 June 2001 to new categories of offences.
+The organization, management and control model was adopted for the first time by Autogrill on 6 November 2002 and was subsequently supplemented after a number of regulatory changes that extended the scope of Legislative Decree no. 231/2001 to new categories of offences.